Network with global industry leaders and members

 Lithium-ion batteries are found everywhere.
 They are in our cell phones, laptops; even in hybrid cars.
 And with this growth in popularity comes the need to find a responsible way to recycle them.
 This is where researchers at CR3 come in.
 WPI mechanical engineering professor Yan Wang and one of his CR3 researchers have invented technology that takes spent batteries and identifies what is in the battery that can be reused and what impurities need to be screened out.
 To learn more about this breakthrough technology that was first developed in CR3’s lab watch the video

-Not a member, but interested?
+Not a member, but interested in making a difference?
 Please contact Maureen Plunkett at mrp@wpi.edu

 What Members Say